Skip to main content

 important

-If you are not running FireCMS in the root path of you app, you need to set the basePath prop to the path where you are running it.
+If you are not running FireCMS in the root path of your app, you need to set the basePath prop to the path where you are running it.
 In this case, we are running it in /cms.

 "use client";